 Your donations help patients like Freddie, aged eight.
 Freddie has CAPS (Cryopyrin-Associated Periodic Syndrome) an extremely rare condition affecting around one in a million people.
 The condition is a group of rare, inherited, auto inflammatory diseases which cause periodic fever.
 Freddie now attends GOSH every few weeks for injections that help to manage the symptoms.
 Since he started the treatment, his health has improved dramatically.
 He has more energy and his attendance at school has improved, he has started to play football and his joints and eyes no longer swell on a regular basis.

-Since 2015, Sparks members have been helping fund 13 Macmillan professionals a year, professionals such as nurses, occupational therapists and dietitians who provide essential medical, emotional and practical support to the 2.5 million people living with cancer in the UK today.
+Since 2015, our partnership with Macmillan Cancer Support has helped to fund over 150 Macmillan professionals, including nurses, occupational therapists and dietitians who provide essential medical, emotional and practical support to the 2.5 million people living with cancer in the UK today.

 “I remember a gentleman who came in with incurable cancer.
 The following morning, his wife said that his one wish was to die at home.
 So I worked with all the other nurses to make sure we got him home that afternoon – a process that would have normally taken 48 hours.
 The man died within a few hours of being home.
 It was as if he was just waiting to get back there.”

-M&S customers have raised over £3.2 million since 2011 to fund conservation work to clean seas and coasts so they can provide a home for wildlife and sustainable livelihoods for people.
-In just one year, over 1 million people took part in Marine Conservation Society projects and campaigns, which meant that almost once a week, important changes were made at a local and national government level to build a better future for our seas.
+M&S customers have raised over £125,000 since 2011 for the Marine Conservation Society.
+This funds their vital conservation work to ensure UK seas are full of life, so they can provide a home for wildlife and sustainable livelihoods for people.
+In the last year, over 1 million people took part in Marine Conservation Society projects and campaigns, which meant that almost once a week, important changes were made at a local and national government level to build a better future for our seas.

-We believe a healthy ocean is vital to all of us; from the air we breathe, the seafood we enjoy, to quality time spent with our friends and family.
-With your support, we can continue vital projects such as the Good Fish Guide, which directly improves the sustainability of over 5.7 million seafood meals per week.
+The Marine Conservation Society believe a healthy ocean is vital to all of us; from the air we breathe, the seafood we enjoy, to quality time spent with our friends and family.
+With your support, they can continue vital projects such as the Great British Beach Clean and Good Fish Guide, which directly improves the sustainability of over 5.7 million seafood meals per week.

-To date, we’ve cleared over 9 million items of litter from our coastline.
-Most importantly, every item is recorded and analysed, allowing our experts to campaign for change at a government and industry level.
+To date, the Marine Conservation Society have cleared over 9 million items of litter from the UK coastline.
+Every item collected is recorded and analysed, allowing experts to campaign for change at a government and industry level.
 And it really makes a difference.
-For example, there are now 40% fewer single-use bags on beaches, one step towards making them safer for wildlife.
+There are now 40% fewer single-use bags on beaches, one step towards making them safer for wildlife.
 This follows a collaborative campaign to bring in a charge for single-use bags throughout the UK, informed by the vital data gathered by MCS beach clean volunteers.

 For every £10 raised via Sparks cards, Oxfam can bring clean water to 10 people – from a family facing an emergency to a community without a nearby supply.
 Oxfam’s water pipes, pumps and expertise help keep people healthy.
 They also cut the hours that women, in particular, have to spend fetching water – time better spent getting an education, earning a living or growing crops.

-By donating to The Royal British Legion via your Sparks card, you have helped fund The Royal British Legion’s Individual Needs Grants programme.
-This programme helps serving men and women, veterans, and their families in so many ways.
+By donating to The Royal British Legion via your Sparks card, you have helped fund The Royal British Legion’s Admiral Nurses, who support those caring for people suffering from Dementia.

-Since 2009 M&S has raised over £3.2 million for the Legion.
+Since 2009 M&S has raised over £6.4 million for the Legion.
 With this support, the Legion is able to continue to provide vital services, helping it uphold its commitment to the memory of the fallen and the future of the living.
+Last year, the partnership funded 16 Admiral Nurses who support over 600 families.

 Shelter help millions of people every year struggling with poor housing or homelessness through their advice, support and legal services.
 They also campaign so that one day, no one will have to turn to them for help.
 Their free national helpline is available 365 days a year and their helpline advisers are fully trained to offer housing advice, providing a vital service for anyone struggling with issues related to housing and homelessness – no matter what their situation.